Development Image Build Context

 This is a somewhat large infrastructure change, so I made the concious choice to leave reversion easy and accessible.
 If a self-hosted runner becomes infeasible or GitHub changes its policies to allow longer job run times (perhaps through some scheme of total job run time limit rather than individual job run time limit), we can go back to GitHub-hosted runners for the building by updating the workflow.

-- use GitHub's ubuntu-latest runners- remove
+runs-on: ubuntu-latest- use GitHub's ubuntu-latest runners- remove

-which will drop the time limit back to whatever GitHub imposes (6hrs right now) - remove caching parameters (GitHub's caching system is too short-lived and too small at the free tier to be useful for our builds)
+timeout-minutes: 43200which will drop the time limit back to whatever GitHub imposes (6hrs right now) - remove caching parameters (GitHub's caching system is too short-lived and too small at the free tier to be useful for our builds)

 - remove the

-architecture from the list of platforms to build on (unless GitHub allows jobs a longer run time)- Images can still be built for the arm architecture, but they would need to happen manually by the user with that computer or by someone willing to run the emulation and figure out how to update the manifest for an image tag
+linux/arm64architecture from the list of platforms to build on (unless GitHub allows jobs a longer run time)- Images can still be built for the arm architecture, but they would need to happen manually by the user with that computer or by someone willing to run the emulation and figure out how to update the manifest for an image tag